JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 That should cover the basics of inlining traces.

+Some notes for debugging profile pollution: profiling happens for instance when a virtual method is called.
+The JVM will record the type of the receiver, and if it's always one of two types, the C2 JIT can inline the method call using an inlining cache.
+Profiles are attached to particular bytecodes, this means that when we have a virtual method call site in some heavily shared code that sees a lot of different receiver types, C2 can fail to inlining such method calls.
+This is sometimes called profile pollution: the profile for the call is 'polluted' with many different receiver types.

+Inlining traces can be useful to diagnose profile pollution.
+Polluted methods will show up as `virtual call` in the inlining trace.
+It is however important to turn on tiered compilation again for that in order to get an accurate profile (profiling also happens in lower tiers).
+So, instead of `-XX:-TieredCompilation` we need to use `-XX:+TieredCompilation` (replacing the `-` with a `+`).
+This will however also make it so the inlining trace contains traces from multiple compilations.
+To be able to differentiate them, we can use `-XX:CompileCommand=PrintCompilation,TestJIT::payload`, this will output some info about the compilation at the start of an inlining trace for a particular compilation, making the traces much easier to differentiate (e.g. `   2591  308    b  4       AbsMapProfiling::payload (139 bytes)` followed by the inlining trace for that compilation).
+For the most relevant information, you probably want to look at the trace for that last compilation of the method.

 ## 4. A closer look at compile commands

 By now you've probably noticed how useful the `-XX:CompileCommand=...` option is.
 This command is used to control compiler